-13. Out-of-pocket (OOP) spending on health - a proxy indicator for financial protection - remains high in Nepal.
-Recent national health accounts estimates from WHO indicate that the OOP spending share in total health expenditure was over 50% in 2009.
+13. Out-of-pocket spending on health - a proxy indicator for financial protection -remains high in Nepal.
+Recent national health accounts estimates from WHO indicate that the OOP spending share in total health expenditure was over 50 percent in 2009.
 High levels of OOP spending evidence low levels of risk pooling and a high potential for impoverishment resulting from adverse health shocks.
-Estimates from analysis of 2003/2004 household data from Nepal indicate a 2.5% point increase in poverty as a result of high levels of OOP health spending.
-WHO's 2010 World Health Report highlights that levels of impoverishment related to health shocks are low in countries where the OOP share of total health expenditures are in the 15-20% range or lower.8
+Estimates from analysis of 2003/2004 household data from Nepal indicate a 2.5 percent point increase in poverty as a result of high levels of OOP health spending.6 According to WHO's 2010 World Health Report, levels of impoverishment related to health shocks are low in countries where the OOP share of total health expenditures are in the 15-20 percent range or lower.7

 14. To summarize, Nepal has made significant progress in attaining key health system outcomes but challenges remain in addressing growing inequality and out of pocket payments.
 Trend improvements in key population health indicators have been laudable, especially in comparison with its regional neighbors and income comparators.
 Key challenges remain however with regard to equity, financial protection, and malnutrition.
-The next section
+The next section provides some background information on Nepal's health system characteristics, financing, and policy context.

-6 Ministry of Health and Population, New Era, and Macro International Inc. (2007), Nepal Demographic and Health Survey 2006, Kathmandu, Nepal: Ministry of Health and Population, New Era, and Macro International Inc.
+5 Ministry of Health and Population, New Era, and Macro International Inc. 2007.